-The study fills the gaps in growth theories by developing three variations of frameworks and econometric models, and internalising pollutants emissions as private and unpriced inputs in the three models.
-Further, the green capital productivity model is the sole contributing model developed in this paper; it has not been thought about in any previous studies.
-In his focus on the fundamental endogeneity of technological change, Romer (1986, 1987a, b, 1990, 1993) emphasised how the economy can expand the boundaries, and thus the possibilities, of its future activities.
+In his focus on the fundamental endogeneity of technological change, Romer (1986, 1987a, b.
+1990, 1993) emphasised how the economy can expand the boundaries, and thus the possibilities, of its future activities.
 In his focus on the fundamental challenges of climate change, Nordhaus (1974, 1975, 1977, 1994a, b, 2013, 2014, 2017, 2018) stressed the importance of the negative side, and thus the restrictions, of the endeavours in bringing about future prosperity.
 Both Romer and Nordhaus emphasise that the market economy, while a powerful engine of human development, has important imperfections; their contributions have thus overfed insights into how government policy could potentially enhance our long-run welfare.
-In this respect, this study combined the fundamental findings of both scholars' research findings in developing frameworks and models to measure the green productivity that should be used in measuring long-term sustainable economic growth in its dual dimensions (sustainable technological progress and environmental sustainability).

-The United Nations Environment Programme (UNEP) reported that sustainable development (SD) is likewise frequently well-defined as development that improves health care, education, and social well-being.
+In this respect, this study combined the fundamental findings of both the scholars in developing frameworks and models to measure the green productivity that should be used in measuring long-term sustainable economic growth in its dual dimensions (sustainable technological progress and environmental sustainability).
+The United Nations Environment Programme (UNEP) reported that sustainable development (SD) is likewise frequently welldefined as development that improves healthcare, education and social well-being.
 Such human development is now recognised as critical to economic development.
 Some authors have expanded the definition of sustainable development further to include a rapid transformation of the technological base of industrial civilisation.
-They point out that new technology that is cleaner (green technology), more efficient, and more sparing of natural resources is needed in order to reduce pollution, help stabilise the climate, and accommodate growth in populations and economic activity.
-Sustainable development is a process requiring concurrent global progress in a variation of dimensions: economic, human, environmental, and technological progress.
+They point out that new DOI 10.1108/WJSTSD0.1220200009 technology that is cleaner (green technology), more efficient and more sparing of natural resources is needed in order to reduce pollution, help stabilise the climate and accommodate growth in populations and economic activity.
+Sustainable development is a process requiring concurrent global progress in a variation of dimensions: economic, human, environmental and technological progress.